-The Department of Pharmacy, Health and Nutritional Sciences (DFSSN) of the University of Calabria, established in the year 2012 with the merger of the pre-existing Pharmaceutical-Biological Department and the Department of Pharmaceutical Sciences, pertinent to the former Faculty of Pharmacy and Nutrition and Health Sciences, is made up of 62 professors (14 Full Professors and 24 Associate Professors), 24 permanent researchers and 28 technical-administrative staff.
+The Department of Pharmacy, Health and Nutritional Sciences (DFSSN) of the University of Calabria, established in the year 2012 with the merger of the pre-existing Pharmaceutical-Biological Department and the Department of Pharmaceutical Sciences, pertinent to the former Faculty of Pharmacy and Nutrition and Health Sciences, is made up of 70 professors (15 Full Professors, 25 Associate Professors, 1 Professor Emeritus and 29 permanent researchers) and 24 permanent technical-administrative staff and 1 temporary technical-administrative staff.

 The Department’s research activity covers various areas such as the chemical-pharmaceutical, pharmaceutical-biotechnological and biomedical-health fields.
 For its latter area, the Department has been rewarded by the Ministry of Education University and Research as Department of National Excellence, among the 180 Departments and therefore the recipient of resources .

 The different competences, expressed within the Department, have allowed to develop, over the years, innovative research lines with multidisciplinary approaches related to the Life and Health Sciences.
 In particular, starting from the: i) knowledge of cellular and molecular mechanisms, ii) the synthesis of new molecules, iii) the characterization of natural bioactive compounds ; through different studies, it was possible to identify new molecular targets and develop potential therapeutic agents, not only for neoplastic disease, but also for other chronic-degenerative diseases that characterize the epidemiology of the third millennium.